Moscow closing schools, many businesses as virus deaths soar

 The government coronavirus task force reported 36,339 new infections and 1,036 deaths in the past 24 hours.
 That brought Russia’s death toll to 227,389, by far the highest in Europe.

-President Vladimir Putin has voiced consternation about Russians' hesitancy to get vaccinated and urged them to get the shots, adding: “Why wait for the illness and its grave consequences?”
+President Vladimir Putin has voiced consternation about Russians' hesitancy to get vaccinated and urged them to get the shots, but firmly ruled out making them mandatory.

 Gyms, cinemas and other entertainment venues, as well as most stores will close in Moscow from Oct.
 28 to Nov.
 7, along with kindergartens and schools.
 Restaurants and cafes will only be open for takeout or delivery orders during that period.
 Food stores and pharmacies can stay open.